 What is Laparoscopy?

 Laparoscopy, or minimally-invasive surgery, is a way to perform surgery in the abdomen using only two tiny pencil-sized incisions.
-Using these 2 ports (generally 5mm), a camera is inserted in to the abdomen and the internal structures are magnified in HD viewing,-allowing for a more thorough examination.
+Using these 2 ports (generally 5mm), a camera is inserted into the abdomen and the internal structures are magnified in HD viewing, allowing for a more thorough examination.
 The second port allows surgical instruments to enter the abdomen and perform tasks like biopsies.
-Recent studies have shown the use of laparoscopy to be a much less traumatic and less painful and a faster alternative to traditional procedures, such as a spay.1pencil
+Recent studies have shown the use of laparoscopy to be a much less traumatic, less painful and faster alternative to traditional procedures.

 A L.OVE spay is short for a Laparoscopic OVE (ovariectomy).
-This is a minimally-invasive spay that removes the ovaries from healthy dogs and has been shown to be a less painful alternative to traditional spays ( NO SPAY HOOK IS EVER USED !!).
+This is a minimally-invasive spay that removes the ovaries (but not the uterus) from healthy dogs and has been shown to be a less painful alternative to traditional spays.
 With this technique, 2 small pencil-sized incisions are made in to the abdomen and our laparoscopic equipment is used to perform the surgery.

-The ovarian ligament is not torn from the body, ( the main cause of pain in older/traditional spays), but carefully sealed with virtually no bleeding or pain (we insist on using the Covidien Force-Triad vessel Sealing device,- the gold standard).
-No tension is placed on the uterus (which is not removed).
+The ovarian ligament is not torn from the body (the main cause of pain in older/traditional spays), but carefully sealed with virtually no bleeding or pain - we insist on using the Covidien Force-Triad Vessel Sealing Device, the gold standard.
+No tension is placed on the uterus.